Algorithm-archive/Learn-Data_Structure-Algorithm-by-PHP/Data Structure/Stack/README.md

 ```
-In JavaScript, Stack can be easily implemented by an Array.
-JavaScript Arrays have the built-in methods called 'push' and 'pop', which do exactly the same operation as Stack.
+In PHP, Stack can be easily implemented by an Array.
+PHP have the built-in methods called 'array_push'(insert at the end of an array) and 'array_pop'(remove from the end of an array), which do exactly the same operation as Stack.
 ```